Nicholas represents both domestic and international clients in commercial litigation and cross-border international arbitration disputes.

 - a Southeast Asian oil and gas storage facility provider in an arbitration over a contractual dispute with the port authority arising out of a concession agreement

 Nicholas obtained a bachelor's degree in law from the University of Leeds, United Kingdom.
 He completed his Bar Vocational Course at BPP Law School, London.
-He was admitted as a solicitor in England and Wales in 2010 and to the Malaysian Bar in 2011.
+He was called to the Bar of England and Wales in 2010 and to the Malaysian Bar in 2011.

 Nicholas is fluent in English and Bahasa Malaysia.